-Recipe for Gingerbread Apple Caramel Trifles, a perfect festive layered dessert over the holiday season.
+Recipe for Gingerbread and Apple Caramel Trifles, a perfect festive layered dessert over the holiday season.
 Serve with salted caramel macarons for a special occasion.
-Layers of gingerbread and apple trifle, spiced buttery apples, salted caramel sauce then topped with a cloud of lightly whipped Baileys cream.
+Layers of gingerbread cake and apple jelly trifle, spiced buttery apples, salted caramel sauce then topped with a cloud of lightly whipped Baileys cream.

 Apple Layered Dessert for Caramel Lovers